Year 1 – PearlsOnly.com comes to Life

 Imagine that your company is selling $3 million USD a year in the United States, Canada, United Kingdom, and Australia, with a customer base rapidly approaching the 100,000 mark.
 Picture each employee, equipped with Standard Operating Procedures, Policies, HR manuals, and reports.
 Turnover is low.
 Simply put, things are stable.
 You devote a scant ten hours a week to daily operations, and the goods and services that you need come cheaper and cheaper because of the volume of business you’re doing.
 Team leaders run their various sections.
 There’s a calm and a peace in the business.
 You’re not afraid.
 You’re confident.
 And as such, you’re aiming to grow to $125 million USD in sales over the next five years.

-Now imagine that none of this is a dream, and that it all started four years ago in a bustling market in China.
+Now imagine that none of this is a dream and that it all started four years ago in a bustling market in China.

 I arrived in Beijing, China in 2003, working for one of the big multinational corporations.
 The company paid for my apartment, gave me a car allowance, and paid me a tax-free six-figure salary.
 I had six weeks of holidays, some of them fully paid.
 It was a comfortable and easy life, but it was somehow unsatisfying.
 There was no challenge, no fulfillment, and the monotonous climb up the corporate ladder was becoming repetitive and downright boring.